Masters Degree in Real Estate

 Why These Schools?

-If your school is not on the list, please don’t take it personally or assume we think your school is inferior to those on this list.
-This series is the beginning of a greater effort to profile graduate real estate options.
-We hope to eventually profile the majority of graduate real estate programs, both in the United States and outside the United States, but we have to start somewhere and these schools were the most obvious choices.
+If your school is not (yet) on the list, please don’t take it personally or assume we think your school is inferior to those on this list.
+This series is a continued effort to profile graduate real estate options.
+We hope to eventually profile the majority of graduate real estate programs, both in the United States and outside the United States, and we’ve made strong progress thus far.

 What to Expect from the Series

 This series examines six areas of interest for each real estate program: